 Check the skin around the drains for leakage or redness (a slight redness immediately around the tube is not unusual).
 If there is leakage, begin milking the tubes downward towards the bulb and continue milking every hour until leakage slows down.
-Attach the drainage bag to your clothes so that there is no tension on the insertion site.

-Additional Instructions
+Additional Instructions:

-- Always secure the drain to your clothing so that there is no tension on the drain at the incision site, - Do not cut the drains. - Keep tubes connected to the bulbs. - Check that the bulb is always deflated (or flat).
+- Always secure the drain to your clothing with a safety pin so that there is no tension on the drain at the incision site - Do not cut the drains - Keep tubes connected to the bulbs - Check that the bulb is always deflated (or flat)